kinecosystem/blockchain-ops/images/dockerfiles/horizon-nginx-proxy/README.md

 - number of requests served per method
 - the duration of requests per method

-note that you can configure the sample rate and the destination to which the stats are sent as well as the prefix attached to the metrices.
+note that you can configure the sample rate and the destination to which the stats are sent as well as set a node-name to the metrices.
+This node name can later be used by a telegraf statsd input plugin and transofrmed into a tag

 ## Usage